yunjia1/Deep-Learning/README.md

 3. Create a CNN to Classify Landmarks (using Transfer Learning)
 4. Write Your Landmark Prediction Algorithm

+### 3. Generate TV Scripts

+Makes use of LSTMS and TV Scripts from the Seinfeld dataset to generate new TV scripts.
+The model was ultimately able to generate the scripts with a loss of 3.43.
+Iterating through more epochs is likely to improve the accuracy of the model in generating realistic and feasible scripts.

 ## Credits

 Udacity, 2021